OBS Noise Gate Settings

 Next, right-click on the audio source on your preferred scene.
 A pop-up menu with at least a dozen settings will appear.

-Step 3: Select Filters from options
+Step 3: Select Filters from the options

 Choose ‘Filters’ from the list of options.
 Selecting Filters will open a custom Filters sidebar with more options.